Abstract Review Categories

 Translational, epidemiological, and clinical correlation studies of Hodgkin and non-Hodgkin lymphomas focused on microenvironment, immune response, metabolic, proteomic, morphologic, cell of origin, or other non-genetic risk factors, including the development and utilization of preclinical animal models.
 Basic mechanistic investigations of neoplastic transformation may be better suited for 603, and pharmacologic development and testing of therapeutic agents for 605.

-Clinical trials, retrospective/observational studies, and epidemiological studies of risk factors, diagnosis, complications, treatment of complications, prognosis, outcomes, quality of life and treatments (excluding transplantation and cellular immunotherapies) in mantle cell and indolent B cell non-Hodgkin lymphomas; including follicular, Waldenstrom’s, and marginal zone lymphomas, mucosal associated lymphoid tissue, and hairy cell leukemia.
-Studies including patients with multiple histologies should be submitted to this category if mantle cell or indolent predominate.
-For transplantation and cellular immunotherapies, or comparative trials of treatment regimens versus transplantation or cellular immunotherapies see 700s.
-For studies of the development and application of biomarkers or “omics” see 621 or 622.
-For health services or outcomes research see 902 and 905.
+Clinical trials, retrospective/observational studies, and epidemiological studies of risk factors, diagnosis, complications, treatment of complications, prognosis, outcomes, quality of life, and treatments (excluding transplantation and cellular immunotherapies) in indolent B cell non-Hodgkin lymphomas; including mantle cell, follicular, Waldenstrom’s, and marginal zone lymphomas, mucosal associated lymphoid tissue (MALT), and hairy cell leukemia.
+For studies of the development and application of biomarkers or “omics,” see 621 or 622.
+For allogeneic transplantation, see 700s.
+For cellular therapy abstracts focused primarily on early phase trials of novel cellular therapies, cellular therapy toxicities, or product manufacturing, see 704 or 711; later stage cellular therapy trials for these lymphomas are appropriate for this category (623).
+For health services and quality improvement studies, see 902; and for outcomes research, including registry or Real-World studies, see 906.

-624. Hodgkin Lymphomas and T/NK cell Lymphomas: Clinical and Epidemiological
+624. Hodgkin Lymphomas: Clinical and Epidemiological

-626. Aggressive Lymphomas: Prospective Therapeutic Trials
+626. Aggressive Lymphomas: Clinical and Epidemiological

-Clinical trials focused on treatments (excluding transplantation and cellular immunotherapies), complications of treatments, outcomes, and quality-of-life related to treatments for aggressive non-Hodgkin lymphomas; including diffuse large B cell and subtypes, Burkitt, and primary CNS lymphomas; and post-transplant lymphoproliferative disorders.
-Studies including patients with multiple histologies should be submitted to this category if aggressive B cell histology predominates.
-For transplantation and cellular immunotherapies, or comparative trials of treatment regimens versus transplantation or cellular therapies, see 700s.
-For studies of the development and application of biomarkers or “omics” see 621 or 622.
-For health services or outcomes research see 902 or 905.
+Clinical trials focused on pharmacologic treatments (excluding allogeneic transplantation and cellular therapies), complications of treatments, outcomes, and quality-of-life related to treatments for aggressive non-Hodgkin lymphomas; including diffuse large B cell and subtypes, Burkitt, and primary CNS lymphomas, and post-transplant lymphoproliferative disorders.
+For studies of the development and application of biomarkers or “omics,” see 621 or 622.
+For allogeneic transplantation, see 700s.
+For cellular therapy clinical trials see 628 (late stage and commercial), or 704 and 711 (earlier stage, toxicities, and manufacturing).
+For health services and quality improvement studies, see 902; and for outcomes research, including registry or Real-World studies, see 906.

-Clinical and epidemiological studies of risk factors, diagnosis, complications, treatment of complications, prognosis, and long-term outcomes including quality of life in aggressive non-Hodgkin lymphomas; including diffuse large B cell and subtypes, Burkitt, and primary CNS lymphomas; and post-transplant lymphoproliferative disorders.
+Clinical trials focused on cellular therapies, disease outcomes, and quality-of-life related to treatments for aggressive non-Hodgkin lymphomas; including diffuse large B cell and subtypes, Burkitt, and primary CNS lymphomas; and post-transplant lymphoproliferative disorders.
 Studies including patients with multiple histologies should be submitted to this category if aggressive B cell histology predominates.
-For studies of the development and application of biomarkers or “omics” see 621 or 622.
-For health services or outcomes research see 902 or 905.
+For studies of the development and application of biomarkers or “omics,” see 621 or 622.
+For allogeneic transplantation, see 700s.
+For cellular therapy abstracts focused primarily on early phase trials of novel cellular therapies, cellular therapy toxicities, or product manufacturing, see 704 or 711.
+For health services and quality improvement studies, see 902; and for outcomes research, including registry or Real-World studies, see 906.

 631. Myeloproliferative Syndromes and Chronic Myeloid Leukemia: Basic and Translational

 Basic and translational studies of chronic myeloid leukemia and myeloproliferative syndromes, including myelofibrosis, essential thrombocythemia, polycythemia vera, clonal mast cell disorders, clonal eosinophilias, and malignant histocytoses.
-For studies focused on application of molecular diagnostic tools for diagnosis or prognosis see 632 or 634.
-Basic mechanistic investigations of neoplastic transformation at a genetic/epigenetic/gene expression/metabolic or signal transduction level may be better suited to 602, and pharmacologic development and testing of therapeutic agents for 604.
+For studies focused on application of molecular diagnostic tools for diagnosis or prognosis, see 632 or 634.
+Basic mechanistic investigations of neoplastic transformation at a genetic/epigenetic/gene expression/metabolic or signal transduction level may be better suited for 602, and pharmacologic development and testing of therapeutic agents for 604.

 632. Chronic Myeloid Leukemia: Clinical and Epidemiological